-- An administrator may choose any or all of the consequences between minimum and maximum or an alternative, depending on severity of the infraction. - K-1 includes all students under the age of 7 only, which for most infractions receives alternate consequences.
-Only severe safety violations can constitute a reason for suspension. - Alternate Consequences is defined as but not limited to detention, relocation, check-ins, or anything that is determined as appropriate for the infraction that maintains the student on campus. - Parent notification should take place for infractions receiving consequences. - If the infraction occurs on the bus, a suspension or termination of bus-riding privileges may be assigned in lieu of, or in addition to the consequences outlined in the matrix for that infraction. - The principal is the highest level of appeal for a suspension of 10 days or less. - An asterisk () indicates that a police report and/or DCS report may be filed. - TMT = Threat Management Team - Confiscation may occur of any item that is an educational disruption and is not allowed on campus and/or part of an investigation
+- K-1 includes all students under the age of 7 only, which for most infractions receives alternate consequences.
+Safety violations can constitute a reason for suspension. - Alternate Consequences is defined as but not limited to detention, relocation, check-ins, or anything that is determined as appropriate for the infraction that maintains the student on campus. - Parent notification should take place for infractions receiving consequences. - If the infraction occurs on the bus, a suspension or termination of bus-riding privileges may be assigned in lieu of, or in addition to the consequences outlined in the matrix for that infraction. - The principal is the highest level of appeal for a suspension of 10 days or less. - An asterisk () indicates that a police report and/or DCS report may be filed. - TMT = Threat Management Team - Confiscation may occur of any item that is an educational disruption and is not allowed on campus and/or part of an investigation